 Cadw is the Welsh Government's historic environment service.

-Carer/companions accompanying the disabled are admitted free at all monuments.
+A disabled person and their carer are admitted free at all monuments.

 Assistance dogs are welcome at all sites.

 Access to some properties is limited to the ground floor for those with limited mobility.

 Disabled toilets, disabled parking and motorised scooters/wheelchairs for hire are available at some sites.